togostanza/metastanza/stanzas/breadcrumbs/README.md

 ]
 ```

-`id`, `label` and `parent` keys are mandatory. `id` should be uniqe.

-The tree nodes that does not have any children should contain number value
-`"n": 12345` (where `12345` is a "size" of a node) as well.
+`id` key in data is mandatory and its values should be uniqe for every node.

 ### Dropdown menu display

-In order to display dropdown menu for the nodes on top of on other elements, container element of the breadcrumbs stanza should have `overflow: visible !important;` CSS property
+In order to display dropdown menu for the nodes on top of other elements, container element of the breadcrumbs stanza should have `overflow: visible !important;` CSS property

 ### Copying current path